Sidebar

 - What work or task has the Service Animal been trained to perform?

 It is a misdemeanor under Minnesota Statute 609.833 to misrepresent an unqualified animal as a Service Animal.
+In the cases where an individual is training a service animal, like the UMN sponsored FETCH Living Learning Community, they are granted access under the same statute.

 Support Animals

 Residents who are negatively affected by the presence of a Support Animal should contact their campus housing office.
-Campus housing and the campus disability services office will follow up with the residents involved in order to determine whether there is a need for further accommodations or other changes.
+Campus housing and the campus disability resources office will follow up with the residents involved in order to determine whether there is a need for further accommodations or other changes.
 The university is committed to ensuring that the needs of all residents are met and will determine how to resolve any conflicts or problems as expeditiously as possible.

-Support Animals approved in university housing are not generally permitted in other indoor public areas, private offices, classrooms, labs, etc. In all instances where a University community member or guest seeks to bring a Support Animal to campus, the individual must engage in an interactive process with the campus disability services office and any others affected by the request to determine the reasonability of the accommodation prior to bringing the animal to campus.
+Support Animals approved in university housing are not generally permitted in other indoor public areas, private offices, classrooms, labs, etc. In all instances where a University community member or guest seeks to bring a Support Animal to campus, the individual must engage in an interactive process with the campus disability resources office and any others affected by the request to determine the reasonableness of the accommodation prior to bringing the animal to campus.

 Exceptions

-The College of Veterinary Medicine on the Twin Cities campus has exception to administer an “animals in the workplace” policy in university-owned buildings assigned to the College of Veterinary Medicine.
+The College of Veterinary Medicine on the Twin Cities campus has an exception to administer an “animals in the workplace” policy in university-owned buildings assigned to the College of Veterinary Medicine.
 Animals approved under this collegiate policy are not permitted in buildings or spaces that are not assigned to the College of Veterinary Medicine.

 Where aligned with their clinical practice, the M Health Clinics and Surgery Center on the Twin Cities campus may operate with different guidelines for Service and Support Animals.